-&lt;sup>2 Any student carrying 12 or more credits of all day classes or 12 or more credits of any combination of day/evening classes will be charged at the applicable full-time undergraduate school rates.
+2 Any student carrying 12 or more credits of all day classes or 12 or more credits of any combination of day/evening classes will be charged at the applicable full-time undergraduate school rates.
 These rates are listed above.

-&lt;sup>3 For Non-matriculated and Post-graduate students taking business courses.
+3 For Non-matriculated and Post-graduate students taking business courses.
 Includes rental of notebook computer.

-&lt;sup>4 A Late Payment fee is charged to any account which is not paid in full by the end of the inperson registration.
+4 A Late Payment fee is charged to any account which is not paid in full by the official first day of class.

-&lt;sup>5 Annually for evening students.
+5 Annually for evening students.
 For students taking day courses, the fee is \$75.
+NOTE: Registration or the release of academic records cannot be completed until all financial obligations have been settled with the Bursar's Office.